 Squeeze multiple blank line

-If the file has multiple blank lines use -s option to squeeze multiple blank lines into one blank line.
+-s option to squeeze multiple blank lines into one blank line.

 more -s /path/to/filename